What is completion day?

 Is it possible to exchange contracts and complete on the same day?

 It isn’t always possible to exchange and complete in a single day; however, there is a major advantage to this as it speeds the process considerably while also helping you avoid paying a deposit on exchanging contracts.

 On the downside, though, it may take until the very last moment to receive confirmation of your move, making it hard to arrange the logistics.
 A removal company, for example, requires a booking to be made several months before the day, especially in the case of international removals.
 While they usually aim for flexibility, a specific date must be given.
-Also, there’ll be no time remaining to tackle any of the issues which could go wrong on completion day.

 You should only try to complete both processes in a single day if:

 - The house you’re selling or purchasing is vacant and moving out has already taken place

 - The buyer requires no mortgage (cash buyer).

 - There’s no need for the buyer to move into the property on the same day as completion takes place

 - There’s no property chain

 When not to complete and exchange in one day